 Data collection

 A standardized data collection form was used to collect data from inpatient and outpatient medical records.
-Inpatient medical records were reviewed to obtain initial data at the time of evaluation at ED when the patient was admitted with the clinical suspicion of myocarditis.
-Outpatient medical records were reviewed to obtain a follow-up data up to 1 year following initial hospitalization.
+Inpatient medical records were reviewed to obtain initial data at the time of evaluation at the emergency department when the patient was admitted with the clinical suspicion of myocarditis.
+Outpatient medical records were reviewed to obtain a follow-up data up to 1 yr following initial hospitalization.
 Data obtained from each patient included demographics, presenting symptoms, physical examination findings, diagnostic test results, treatment received, and outcomes.